amitoj5ingh/challenge-1-airport/docs/domain-models-test-plan.md

 1. The array of planes does not exceed the capacity.
 2. The plane id is not already in the array of planes.
 3. The plane id is not null.
+4. The plane id is not undefined.
-4. The array of planes length is increased by 1.
+5. The array of planes length is increased by 1.
-5. After adding the plane, the array of planes contains the plane id.
+6. After adding the plane, the array of planes contains the plane id.

 ## User Story 4